 In January 2012, Chief Probate Judge Katherine Tennyson of the Multnomah County Circuit Court convened a meeting of attorneys, fiduciaries, professional guardians, court visitors and other stakeholders to explore establishing a volunteer adult guardianship monitoring and assistance program in Multnomah County.
 Special Advocates for Vulnerable Oregonians (SAVO) resulted from that initial conversation.
 SAVO was incorporated in August 2012 and secured 501c3 status in February 2013.
 The organization was housed and given initial funding and staff support at the law offices of Nay & Friedenberg.

-We currently provide classes for new guardians and case monitoring in Clackamas, Douglas, Lane, Marion, Multnomah and Tillamook counties.
+We currently provide classes for new guardians and case monitoring in Clackamas, Douglas, Multnomah, Tillamook, and Yamhill Counties.
 Our goal is to bring these services to every county in Oregon.